Internet – Webmail Usage and Policies

 - Quarantine Procedures

-The Eastex Net Email Server retains messages that it automatically places into Quarantine for four (4) days before automatically purging those messages.
+The Eastex Net Email Server retains messages that it automatically places into Quarantine for seven (7) days before automatically purging those messages.
 Due to the enormous amount of disk space consumed by retention of junk email messages for longer periods, this retention period cannot be lengthened.
-The default setting for delivery of the Quaranitne Report is focused around this automated purging of messages, so to prevent the possibility of customers from altering their Quarantine Report delivery to where they might inadvertently allow the server to purge a message that they didn’t get a Quarantine Report on, we have disabled the ability for customers to alter their Quarantine Report delivery.
-Should you require the delivery of Quarantine Reports be altered, please contact the Eastex Net Support personnel.

 (Quarantined messages do not count towards your 1GB quota limit on the server.)